IssacMathai/IssacMathai/README.md

 I’ve been programming in Python since 2018, so I feel the most comfortable with it.

-At university, I'm programming in Java and currently learning C & SQL.
+At university, I'm mainly programming in Java but also learning Typescript and Node.js.

 In this GitHub you will find some projects of mine, most of which are from high school or university.
 <!---